cloudbutton/cloudbutton/docs/backends/compute/aws_lambda.md

 # Cloudbutton on AWS Lambda

+Cloudbutton toolkit with AWS Lambda as compute backend.

 ### Installation

 1. [Login](https://console.aws.amazon.com/?nc2=h_m_mc) to Amazon Web Services Console (or signup if you don't have an account)